Shiitake: benefits, dosage, contraindications

 Chemotherapy ✪✪✪✪✪

-Shiitake (particularly its lentinan component) administered once or twice a week with chemotherapy to a patient with progressive cancer but without severe liver, kidney, or bone marrow dysfunction resulted in a statistically significant improvement in immune and anticancer functions compared to chemotherapy alone.
-Two hundred seventy-five patients with advanced or recurrent gastric cancer received either of two types of chemotherapy (mitomycin C with 5-fluorouracil or tegafur) alone or with lentinan injections.
+Shiitake (in particular its component lentinan) administered once or twice a week together with chemotherapy to a patient with progressive cancer but without severe dysfunction of the liver, kidneys, or bone marrow produced a statistically significant improvement in immune and anticancer functions compared with chemotherapy alone.
+Two hundred seventy-five patients with advanced or recurrent gastric cancer received one of two types of chemotherapy (mitomycin C with 5-fluorouracil or tegafur) alone or with injections of lentinan.
 Statistically, the best results were obtained when lentinan was administered before chemotherapy.

 Posologie